Opinion | In defense of the Southern artist: Honoring the cultural heritage of Tuscaloosa

 Understanding the city in which we live and the people who inhabited it should influence the way we live in the present day.
 Yes, football is amazing, but what if we had a greater understanding of the creative minds that have impacted our city?

-Indeed, some of the city’s art galleries and cultural centers were named in honor of artists connected to Tuscaloosa.
+Indeed, some of the city’s art galleries and cultural centers were named in honor of artists connected to Tuscaloosa, like the Dinah Washington Cultural Arts Center and the Paul R. Jones Museum.

 Dinah Washington, affectionately nicknamed “Queen of the Blues,” began her life in the abundant southern landscape of Tuscaloosa.
 A trailblazer and Grammy award winner, Washington is a beacon of inspiration for southern singers.